Research AdMinistration and Proposal Development Services (medRAMP)

 medRAMP provides writing assistance and resources to help investigators develop and enhance writing skills, such as templates, boilerplate language, and sample proposal sections.
 The Grants Library allows investigators to quickly and easily access these resources.
 We will review, summarize, and provide guidance on grant application criteria and create program specific guidelines and toolkits to assist in design, development, and writing processes.

-medRAMP Grants Library
+medRAMP Grants Library - Sample Proposals and Sections

 The medRAMP Grants Library was developed to serve as a centralized resource for investigators, faculty, staff, and students to allow access to proposal development resources.
 This site contains: